About Us

 We envision a Bellevue where the basic needs of all children are met so they can focus in the classroom, succeed in their education, and thrive.

-Breaktime-Mealtime: Provides grocery store food vouchers to replace school meals during school breaks and for emergency nutrition needs throughout the year—preventing hunger and providing nourishment.
+Our Breaktime-Mealtime™ Program provides grocery store food vouchers to replace school meals during school breaks and for emergency nutrition needs throughout the year to prevent hunger and provide nourishment.

-Emergency Assistance: Supports families with rent assistance, move-in assistance, and financial aid—preventing eviction and homelessness, and providing stability.
+Our Emergency Assistance Program supports families with rent assistance, move-in assistance, and financial aid to prevent children from experiencing eviction and homelessness, and to provide stability.

-Clothes-4-Kids: Provides the opportunity for students to select new back-to-school clothing from local merchants, so they feel confident and self-assured.
+Our Clothes-4-Kids™ Program provides the opportunity for students to select new back-to-school clothing from local merchants, so they return to the classroom feeling confident and self-assured.

-Holiday Giving Program: Provides seasonal gift and food support, making the holidays happy, healthy, and bright for Bellevue children and families.
+Our ‘Tis The Season Holiday Giving Program provides gift and food support to make the holidays happy, healthy, and bright for Bellevue children and families.

-In-person support – Bellevue Family Hubs: Bellevue LifeSpring operates two Bellevue Family Hub community resource centers in partnership with the Bellevue School District.
-Located at Sherwood Forest Elementary School and Highland Middle School—two of the district’s highest-need schools—the hubs provide a safe and compassionate space for families to get the assistance they need.
+We operate two Bellevue Family Hub community resource centers in partnership with the Bellevue School District.
+Located at Sherwood Forest Elementary School and Highland Middle School, our Hubs provide a safe, accessible, and compassionate space for families to get the assistance they need.

 We are accountable to each other and those we serve.
 We are transparent, fiscally responsible, and committed to teamwork and service.